0Navin0/skyCatalogs/docs/installation.rst

 Accessing trilegal objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to access the trilegal objects you need to install the pystellibs packag, e.g.
+In order to access the trilegal objects you need to install the pystellibs package.
+You can do something like this:

 .. code-block :: sh